pastnetworks/pastnetworks.github.io/venues.md

 We will book a three course menu with diverse options, and including all drinks. -->

 ## Social dinners
 Two social dinners are included in the registration fee.
-We will book pre-set menus with diverse options and drinks will be included (venue to be confirmed).
+Pre-set menus with diverse options will be arranged, and drinks are included (venues to be confirmed).

 ## Transportation
 The University of Barcelona Physics Faculty is right by the metro stop Palau Reial (green line L3).
 More information on Barcelona’s bus and metro system is available on the [TMB website](https://www.tmb.cat/en/home).